 - 1. Check with local authorities regarding combine transport on public roads.
 Obey all applicable regulations and laws. - 2.
 Check clearance elevations and widths of combine for travel near power lines, bridges, trees, etc. - 3.
-Make sure the Auto Leveling Indicator is in "Manual" mode (not lit) for all transport and highway travel situations. - 4.
+Make sure the Auto/Off/Manual leveling toggle switch is in the "Off" position for all transport and highway travel situations. - 4.
 Always travel at a safe speed.
 Use caution when making corners or meeting traffic.